eskinmi/seqopt/README.md

 ```

 ### selectors
-selectors manage the selecting schema for every optimization round.
+Telectors manage the selecting method for every optimization round.
 Currently,
-the package has two out of box selectors, `TopN` and `MaxRelative`.
+the package has three out of box selectors, `TopN`, `MaxRelative` and
-Similarly to scorers, any selection method can be given to the model,
+`AbsoluteThreshold`.
+Similar to scorers, any selection method can be given
-which has a call method that inputs the output of the scorer (latest feed or
+to the model, which has a call method that inputs the output of the scorer
-aggregated feeds).
+(latest feed or  aggregated feeds).
+The `Selector` object allows users
-The `Selector` object allows users to use make their own selector.
+to make their own selector.

 ```py